 A couple of other tips before heading on the W-Trek:

-- Visit a travel Dr. at least 3 weeks prior to your departure so you can obtain proper infomation, ensure your vaccinations are up to date, and obtain any over the counter medicine you may wish to have such as medication for food or water born illnesses.
+- Visit a travel Dr. at least 3 weeks prior to your departure so you can obtain proper information, ensure your vaccinations are up to date, and obtain any over the counter medicine you may wish to have such as medication for food or water-born illnesses.

 - If you suffer from motion sickness, it is advised to obtain an over the counter relief such as Dramamine or an all-natural motion sickness pill.